atreyasha/spp-explainability/docs/develop.md

     10. test download and all other scripts to ensure they work

-    11. perform spell-check on readme

-    12. perform formatting on latex code
+    11. perform formatting on latex code

+    12. ensure all label names and figure names are consitent

+    13. perform spell-check on readme

 ## Notes